-Overall Green alert Volcanic eruption for Marapi
+Overall Green Volcanic eruption for Marapi

 in Indonesia